Lightning-AI/litgpt/tutorials/0_to_litgpt.md

 TinyLlama/TinyLlama-1.1B-Chat-v1.0
 ```

-Let's now download the tokenizer corresponding to `TinyLlama/TinyLlama-1.1B-intermediate-step-1431k-3T` that we can then use to pretrain the TinyLlama model, which saves the download tokenizer to a `checkpoints/` subfolder by default:
+Let's now download the tokenizer corresponding to `TinyLlama/TinyLlama-1.1B-intermediate-step-1431k-3T` that we can then use to pretrain the TinyLlama model:

 ```
 litgpt download \
    TinyLlama/TinyLlama-1.1B-intermediate-step-1431k-3T \
    --tokenizer_only true
 ```

+(when specif)

 &nbsp;